 The parasites can live in the environment for long periods, especially in lakes, rivers, streams and roof water.
 There is no way of telling by taste, sight or smell if soil, food, water or a surface has giardia.

-Giardia symptoms include diarrhoea, stomach pains, feeling sick and vomiting.
-Symptoms appear 3–25 days after you become infected.
+Symptoms can appear three to 25 days after you become infected.
 You can be ill for three to four days, then feel better, then the symptoms may come back.

-If you think you have giardia, see your doctor.
+If you think you have giardia see your doctor or call Healthline on 0800 611 116.
 They will probably ask you to provide a stool (poo) specimen for testing.
 People with giardia can be treated with antibiotics.